 If there is currently either cell or Wifi connectivity you can click the Save/Upload button to sync.

-You can click the Save Locally button to save any entry to the device.
-Later, when in the presence of connectivity access the mobile app again and either click Save inside of an individual entry or click Save All on the Task List View Screen to sync new data.
+You can click the Save to Device button to save any entry to the device.
+Later, when in the presence of connectivity access the mobile app again and either click Save then Save/Upload inside of an individual entry or click Upload All on the Task List View Screen to sync new data.

 Once you've completed assessing all of the entries in your task, close out of the entries list and click Stop to clock out.